evanmiller67/resume/resume.md

 ### Employment

+#### Change Healthcare, Nashville, TN
+##### Senior Developer - June 2014 to Present

+- Worked closely with Architecture team to design a SOA for replacement of a monolithic application
+- Prototype and review service implementations
+- Integrate SOA with a purchased middleware to provide a robust API for front-end consumption
+- Provide guidance to peers while designing and implementing new services and API calls
+- Took over the role of release manager, developed a scripted solution for creating builds to be tested
+- Worked with OPs team to start creating a scriptable infrastructure

 #### Change Healthcare, Inc., Nashville, TN
-##### Developer - April 2013 to Present
+##### Developer - April 2013 to June 2014

 - Add caching to reporting portal to improve response time
 - Integrate with third party vendors to include customer health saving and retirement data into application
-- Extract common functionality from monolithic app into gems providing services to other applications
+- Extract common functionality from monolithic app into libraries providing services to other applications
 - Integrate communication with external claims and benefits providers
 - Refactor monolithic app to improve latency and response time by calling stored procedures, removing N+1 queries, creating a true MVC application
+- Implement SAML Service Provider via Rails
+- Overhauled email and translation system; allowing for client-specific emails and translations

 #### CafePress, Inc., Louisville, KY